airpair/user-analytics-as-your-product-grows/post.md

 ## Where are you with your product?

-There are **a lot more options** available than are discussed avoce.
+There are **a lot more options** available than are discussed above.

 We're considering offering a service to help you sort through all the options, and optimize the value you get in exchange for your investment (time and money).